voximplant/flutter_voximplant/README.md

 ```
 <key>NSMicrophoneUsageDescription</key>
 <string>Microphone is required to make audio calls</string>
+<key>NSCameraUsageDescription</key>
+<string>Camera is required to make video calls</string>
 ```
-This entry allows your app to access the microphone.
+This entry allows your app to access the microphone and cameras.

 ### Android
 It is required to add Java 8 support.